WICG/webpackage/explainers/bundle-urls-and-origins.md

 * When sending from inside the bundle to inside, the sender uses just the claimed origin.
 * When sending from inside the bundle to outside, the sender uses the same target origin that a sender outside the bundle would use.
-This means the message could be intercepted by something inside the same bundle, which should be ok: things inside bundles are meant to be quotes of things outside, and if the entity who composed a bundle is dishonest about this, they can modify the sender as easily as its target.
+This means that `package:a-bundle$https:,,source.example` uses the same target origin for sending to either `https://target.example` or `package:a-bundle$https:,,target.example`, which could let either receive messages meant for the other.
+This should be ok: things inside bundles are meant to be quotes of things outside, and if the entity who composed a bundle is dishonest about this, they can modify the sender as easily as its target.

 #### `postMessage` source origin